Fresno County has work to do to get off the watchlist, salon owner says she wants to reopen ‘the right way’

 FRESNO COUNTY, Calif.
-(KGPE) – Several counties in California have been able to come off the state’s watch list, but Fresno County isn’t one of them.
+(KSEE) – Several counties in California have been able to come off the state’s watch list, but Fresno County isn’t one of them.

 “I’m very heartened by what our other counties in California are doing, and I really hope that the Central Valley can catch up and achieve that ourselves,” Fresno County Interim Health Officer Dr. Rais Vohra said during the county’s COVID-19 presser on Tuesday.